-We have limited places and on any given day we currently offer a maximum of 15 pupil places per day (each given pupil, a maximum for four days per week).
+We have limited places and on any given day we currently offer a maximum of 20 pupil places per day (each given pupil, a maximum for three days per week in any one of our provisions).
 This enables us to offer focused attention and tuition and keeps problematic group dynamics to a minimum.

 Our day is divided into the following session times:

 10.30-11.30am – Session Two – Working on GCSE Mathematics and English coursework/revision.

 11.30am-12noon – Break/Refreshments

 12noon-1pm – Session Three – Working on GCSE Mathematics and English coursework/revision.

 1pm-1.45pm – Lunch – We offer a wide variety of items that can be purchased on site.
 Alternatively, pupils can be taken under supervision to any of the many shops in the area.